derRiesenOtter/bachelor/docs/thesis/introduction.typ

 = Introduction

+@llps is a biologically important process that plays key roles in cells.
+It is a major contributor to the functional compartmentalization but is also associated with some diseases @xu_liquid-liquid_2023.
+Although it is possible to experimentally determine whether a protein undergoes @llps under specific conditions, such experiments are expensive and consume resources.
+As a result, computational prediction of @llps poses an attractive alternative.

+In recent years, a variety of computational tools for @llps prediction have been developed.
+These tools have improved over time, incorporating new features and knowledge as well @ml techniques @hou_machine_2024.
+However, their predictive power still leaves room for improvement.

+Using @nn could simplify the development of @llps predictors, as they require less feature engineering and offer potentially greater predictive power especially as more curated data becomes available @li_deep_2019.
+Their ability to use the whole sequence as input should enable them to capture patterns and relationships between amino acids that relate to @llps.
+This is something more traditional @ml models can not do.
+This work will therefore test if @nn are suitable for @llps prediction and how they compare to current state-of-the-art predictors.
+For the main input two different approaches will be explored.
+One will use the raw amino acid sequence, while the other will use multiple block decompositions of the amino acid sequence that each emphasize different biochemical properties.

 == Liquid-Liquid Phase Separation

-@llps is a process where a homogeneous mixture spontaneous separates into two liquid phases, one with a depleted and one with an increased concentration of components, see @phase_separation. @llps can form colloids like milk or layers like a mixture of oil and water.
-It is a widespread phenomena that is dependent on many factors like temperature, pressure, differences in polarity, hydrophobicity and hydrophilicity.
+@llps is a reversible process where a homogeneous mixture spontaneously separates into two liquid phases, one with a depleted and one with an increased concentration of components, see @phase_separation. @llps can form colloids like milk or layers like a mixture of oil and water.
+It is a widespread phenomena that is dependent on many factors like temperature, pressure, differences in polarity, hydrophobicity and hydrophobicity.
 Studying @llps in polymer systems started in the mid of the 20th century.
-In the late 20th century the phenomena was recognized as an important process organisms and studies began to understand the implications of @llps in an biological context. @xu_liquid-liquid_2023
+In the late 20th century the phenomena was recognized as an important process in organisms and studies began to understand the implications of @llps in an biological context.
+@xu_liquid-liquid_2023

-#figure(image("figures/phase_separation.png", width: 50%), caption: [Visualization of @llps. @xu_liquid-liquid_2023]) <phase_separation>
+#figure(image("figures/phase_separation.png", width: 50%), caption: [Visualization of LLPS. @xu_liquid-liquid_2023]) <phase_separation>

 Cells are capable of conducting various different tasks that involve many biochemical reactions.
-As these reactions often need different educts, enzymes and conditions a spatial organization helps the cell to conduct these reactions effectively.
+As these reactions often need different educts, enzymes and conditions a spatial organization helps the cell to carry out these reactions effectively.
 Organelles are the compartments of the cell.
 They need a boundary that separates them from the rest of the cell and the components inside the compartment have to be able to move freely.
-Compartments that are confined by a membrane like the nucleus or mitochondria are well known for a long time.
-A more recent discovery was the existence of @mlo.
-They are created through
+Compartments that are confined by a membrane, like the nucleus or mitochondria, have been well known for a long time.
+A more recent discovery was the existence of @mlo:pl.
+They often form via
 @llps.
 An example of one such @mlo is the nucleoli, but there are many other
-@mlo that play important roles in cell and are the reason cells are able to do these many diverse reactions. @xu_liquid-liquid_2023
+@mlo::pl that play important roles in cells.
+They contribute to cells being able to do many diverse reactions efficiently. @xu_liquid-liquid_2023

 The macro molecules responsible for @llps in cells are proteins and nucleic acids.
 A combination of simultaneous weak and strong interactions between proteins and proteins or proteins and nucleic acids seems to be the driving force.
-The presence of many different binding sites - multivalency is a crucial parameter.
+The presence of many different binding sites, multi valency, is a crucial parameter.
 The solubility also effects the propensity to undergo @llps, as many proteins that undergo @llps have a poor solubility in water.
 Other than proteins with multiple domains, @idp::pl are often involved in @llps.
 They differ from globular molecules in two ways.
 They